Aashu-11/PaperMind/README.md

 - **Evaluation**:
   - Intrinsic metrics: coverage of retrieved sources, redundancy reduction.
   - Extrinsic: expert evaluation of answer quality and citation fidelity.
-- **Graph analytics**:
-  - Graph-based influence scores (e.g., PageRank over `:CITES` subgraph).
-  - Community detection among returned papers.
 - **UI/UX improvements**:
   - Source-aware highlighting in answers.
   - Interactive filters for year, venue, field of study.

-The current architecture isolates concerns cleanly (retrieval, storage, RAG, graph), making it straightforward to swap out or extend individual layers without disruptive changes to the whole system.
+The current architecture isolates concerns cleanly (retrieval, storage, RAG), making it straightforward to swap out or extend individual layers without disruptive changes to the whole system.